PVSRIPO in Recurrent Malignant Glioma

-This is a randomized phase 2 study of oncolytic polio/rhinovirus recombinant (PVSRIPO) alone or in combination with the chemotherapy drug lomustine in adult patients with recurrent World Health Organization (WHO) grade IV malignant glioma.
+This is a phase 2 study of oncolytic polio/rhinovirus recombinant (PVSRIPO) in adult patients with recurrent World Health Organization (WHO) grade IV malignant glioma.

-A Randomized, Multicenter, Phase 2 Study of Oncolytic Polio/Rhinovirus Recombinant (PVSRIPO) Alone or in Combination With Lomustine in Recurrent WHO Grade IV Malignant Glioma Patients
+A Multicenter Phase 2 Study of Oncolytic Polio/Rhinovirus Recombinant (PVSRIPO) in Recurrent WHO Grade IV Malignant Glioma Patients

 You can join if…